multani/gcp-changelog/content/google-secops/index.md

 For details, see [Add collector configuration](https://cloud.google.com/chronicle/docs/install/forwarder-management-configurations#add-collectors).

-### Announcement
+### Changed

-**Improvements to Okta parser and Symantec Endpoint Protection parser**
+**Improved Okta and Symantec Endpoint Protection parsers**

 These changes are currently in Preview.

-The Okta parser and the Symantec Endpoint Protection parser are now more efficient, and have increased log-field coverage and more-accurate log-field mappings.
-The changes include new UDM fields and changes to field mappings.
-For relevant details on the Okta parser, see [UDM mapping table](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/okta#udm_mapping_table) and [UDM mapping delta reference](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/okta#udm_mapping_delta_reference).
-For relevant details on the Symantec Endpoint Protection parser, see [Collect Symantec Endpoint Protection logs](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/symantec-endpoint-protection#udm_mapping_table) and [UDM mapping delta reference](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/symantec-endpoint-protection#udm-mapping-delta).
+The Okta and Symantec Endpoint Protection parsers are now more efficient, with increased log-field coverage and more-accurate log-field mappings.
+These changes include new UDM fields and updated field mappings.
 We advise you to opt-in and get these new versions.

+* For details on the Okta parser, see [UDM mapping table](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/okta#udm_mapping_table) and [UDM mapping delta reference](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/okta#udm_mapping_delta_reference).
+* For details on the Symantec Endpoint Protection parser, see [Collect Symantec Endpoint Protection logs](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/symantec-endpoint-protection#udm_mapping_table) and [UDM mapping delta reference](https://cloud.google.com/chronicle/docs/ingestion/default-parsers/symantec-endpoint-protection#udm-mapping-delta).

 ### Announcement

-**Removed CBN alerts functionality from all prebuilt parsers**
+**CBN alerts functionality removed from all prebuilt parsers**

 As part of deprecating the Configuration Based Normalization (CBN) alerts functionality, all [prebuilt parsers](https://cloud.google.com/chronicle/docs/event-processing/manage-parser-updates#types_of_parsers) that included the CBN alerts functionality were updated, and the functionality was removed.

-**Note:** For information about how you can migrate CBN alerts to YARA-L detection alerts, see [Migrate CBN alerts to YARA-L detection rule alerts](https://cloud.google.com/chronicle/docs/detection/migrate-cbn-alerts)
+**Note:** For information about how you can migrate CBN alerts to YARA-L detection alerts, see [Migrate CBN alerts to YARA-L detection rule alerts](https://cloud.google.com/chronicle/docs/detection/migrate-cbn-alerts).

 ---
 ## 2025-09-03